reinert/requestor/README.md

 ## Installation

 The minimal installation requires two dependencies, the core API and some implementation.
-Currently, there's only one implementation available, requestor-gdeferred, which exposes GDeferred's Promise API.
+The default implementation is requestor-gdeferred, which exposes GDeferred's Promise API.

 ```xml
 <dependency>